-In August, we documented an upcoming Minecraft update that would allow RTX-powered laptops to run fully ray-traced worlds in the game.
+In August, we talked about an upcoming Minecraft update that would allow RTX-powered laptops to run fully ray-traced worlds in the game.
 Now it looks like the beta is finally out, and gamers are already savoring Minecraft in its new form.

 The update brings a fine dose of realism by adopting physically-based rendering (PBR) techniques and relying on an extra hardware boost from NVidia’s RT cores.
 Before we get into how all of this works, let’s take a peek at the usual rendering technique that Minecraft uses.